evanstachowiak/puppet-vnc4server/README.md

-puppet-newrelic - New Relic Server Monitor
+puppet-vnc4server - VNC Display Server
 ==========================================

-This puppet module will install xvfb and set a specific display port.
+This puppet module will install vnc4server and set a specific display port.

 This module supports Ubuntu 10.04